 Now that businesses are embracing remote setup, managers and IT security teams have to double up their efforts in ensuring that every endpoint of their network is well protected and secured against cyber attacks.

-Considered as one of the most vulnerable parts of a system, organizations have to implement advanced security protections against threats and malicious activities—most especially now that traditional anti-virus software can no longer give enough defense against most sophisticated threats today.
+Considered one of the most vulnerable parts of a system, organizations have to implement advanced security protections against threats and malicious activities—most especially now that traditional anti-virus software can no longer give enough defense against most sophisticated threats today.
 In addition, if not kept safe, cyber attackers can easily penetrate an endpoint, providing them with an easy passage to steal valuable data and interrupt business operations.

 WHAT IS AN ENDPOINT?